Arvindprksh/arvindprksh.github.io/_posts/SSD-Solid_State_Drives/2016-12-23-EFI_And_BMC.md

 ---
 layout: post
-title: the EFI, EFI Shell and BMC(boardbased management controller)
+title: The EFI, EFI Shell and BMC(boardbased management controller)
 subtitle: What is the EFI, EFI Shell and BMC ?
 category: SSD (Solid State Drives)
 tags: [server]